mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

    This indicates that your node is attempting to sync with the current block height.

-You should be able to use the RPC after it finishes loading.
-Here's a quick way to test:
+You should be able to use the RPC after it finishes syncing.
+If you are running ``zcashd`` in the background, issue the below command to test:

+*( If you did not run zcashd in the background, you will need to open a new terminal)*

 .. code-block:: bash